shinyoshiaki/ontology-superchat/README.md

 ## Demo
 https://shinyoshiaki.github.io/ontology-superchat-dev/build/
-You need accept unsafe script waring on chrome url bar,for run this demo.
+You need to accept unsafe script waring on chrome url bar,for run this demo.
 (because of need to connect http server)